volatilityfoundation/volumetric/README.md

 pip3 install --user --upgrade cherrypy

-## Install bower dependencies
+## Install webcomponent dependencies

-Install bower:

-npm install bower

 Then from the top level directory run:

-bower update
+npm install

 # Running the server

 From the top level directory

-python3 vol.py -d
+python3 vol.py